Shutter speed is the most obvious contributing factor to exposure. Alongside aperture and ISO, it has the biggest effect on your photos.

 Panning is where you move your camera to follow a moving subject.
 It results in an image with a blurred background but a sharp subject.

 This shot was taken from a sidewalk, panning the camera with a slow shutter speed.
-The sense of movement is obvious because of this technique.
+This technique makes the sense of movement obvious.

 Controlling your shutter speed is a great way to show movement in a still scene.
 You can create strong motion linear blur by using a relatively slow shutter speed and panning the camera to follow a subject.